 - Large bowl and cold water

 - Any kind of washing soda (also called soda ash), leftover can be used for laundry.
-It’s in Oxyclean—I immediately recognized the smell and looked it up to see.
+It’s in Oxyclean—I immediately recognized the smell.

 - Deep baking pan and aluminum foil